Watermelons are delicious, juicy, refreshing watermelons and are not just for the Summer months!

-Sweet and juicy, watermelon can do more than just refresh you on a hot summer day.
+Sweet and juicy, watermelon can do more than just refresh you.
 This versatile fruit will help you get a dose of vitamin A, B1, B5, B6 and C as well as antioxidants, and fibre

 There are so many things you can do with a watermelon including making a refreshing drink, grill it, make a salsa, sorbet, smoothie or shake up a cocktail.

 How about trying out some of these recipes below and as always share with us what you did with it.

 Halloumi, Watermelon & Mint Salad

 This fresh and light salad makes an ideal lunchtime treat.